Bivariate Distribution Regression with Application to Insurance Data: Model and Estimation

 \section{Model and Estimation}

-Our interests lie in the conditional distributional features of bivariate outcomes consist of continuous and discrete random variables.
+Our interests lie in the conditional distributional features of bivariate outcomes consisting of continuous and discrete random variables.
 Practitioners are equipped to grasp the complete picture emerging from the bivariate dependence structure and the influence of specific covariates on various aspects of the variables given the joint conditional distribution.
-This section outlines the construction of the joint conditional distribution and its associated estimation procedure.
+This section outlines the construction of the joint conditional distribution and its associated estimation procedures.